-With vSphere Replication you can replicate virtual machines from a source site to a target site.
+You can replicate virtual machines from a source site to a target site with vSphere Replication.

 To replicate a virtual machine using vSphere Replication, you must deploy the vSphere Replication appliance at the source and target sites.
 A vSphere Replication infrastructure requires one vSphere Replication appliance at each site.